cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - n, the number of shares to generate, an integer
 - t, the threshold of the secret sharing scheme, an integer

-Outputs: `nonce_i`, the nonce that the participant should store *locally* to be used for signing in round two, and `comm_i`, to be sent to the coordinator.
+Outputs: nonce_i, the nonce that the participant should store *locally* to be used for signing in round two, and comm_i, to be sent to the coordinator.

 def round_one():
   d_i = RandomScalar()